kputnam/piggly/README.markdown

 ## What's Piggly?
 Piggly is like [RCov] [1] for PostgreSQL's PL/pgSQL stored procedures.
 It reports on code coverage to help you identify untested parts of your code.
+You write tests in Ruby against your stored procedures and run them with piggly.

 ## Features
 * Branch, block, and loop coverage analysis